How toHow to Get Rid of Rats in Yard Without...

 RatX is one such product.
 This non-toxic rat and mouse poison is safe for your pets, using corn gluten and salt to effectively eliminate rodents.

-Another option is to use a fruit jelly or spray with a peppermint scent.
+Another option is to use fruit jelly or spray with a peppermint scent.
 Apply this repellent to areas where rats are digging or hiding in your yard, as this will deter them from entering your yard and consuming poisoned bait.

 Implement Natural Scent Repellents